rachkat/decomposition-trees-in-power-bi/README.md

 ---

 ## Repo Description
-Lab 6.1: Decomposition Trees in Power BI.
+Decomposition Trees in Power BI.
 Interactive analysis of demographic and socioeconomic subgroups using decomposition trees.
 Findings include baseline averages, subgroup variations, and capital gains insights, with detailed screenshots and explanations.

 ---